 Novo Nordisk is another major supplier of insulin for type 1 diabetics.
 They provide discounted and/or free Novolog, Fiasp, Novolin and others.
 The amount of insulin provided to qualified low income families can last up to one year.
 There is also help for the uninsured, patients in high deductible insurance plans, and even more middle income families.
 The program to call for help is their PAP (Patient Assistance Program), and the phone number is 1-866-310-7549.

 It is possible to purchase medications, including insulin, in Canada and/or Mexico as well.
 While the savings will vary, the cost can be a fraction of what it is in the US.
 Type 1 diabetics may be able to save 20 to even 80% of the cost of their prescription medications, including insulin.
 However be mindful of FDA restrictions and regulations on this.

 There are many other ways to save money on diabetes supplies, insulin for type 1 or type 2, pumps, and more.
+Medicaid and Medicaid also help pay for some types of insulin.
 Find free diabetic supplies, including insulin pumps, medical equipment and more.
 It is a comprehensive list.
 Find details on how to get free diabetic supplies.